-Good thing is, you can find all the SWIFT Codes you need in this list!
+Look no further because you can find all the SWIFT Codes you need in this list!

 Check out below the complete, accurate, and most updated list of SWIFT codes for banks and financial institutions in the Philippines!

-What’s a SWIFT Code?
+What is SWIFT Code?